Try Messaging API out

 }

-Demand API Messaging Test Hotel has set all its auto-replies via Booking.com extranet message centre, from where it can directly handle this conversation with the guest:
+Demand API Messaging Test Hotel has set all its auto-replies via Booking.com extranet messaging centre, from where it can directly handle this conversation with the guest:

-Accommodation hosts can use Booking.com extranet messages center or any other channel to communicate with guests, depending on your system and integration preferences.
+Accommodation hosts can use Booking.com extranet messaging center or any other channel to communicate with guests, depending on your system and integration preferences.

 Use case 2 - Booking and special request